 Alternatives to Pruning

 If you don't have the space for long, rambling winter squash vines, consider planting a bush variety instead.
-You'll have fewer options, but there are many good bush varieties being offered as space-saving plants.
+You'll have fewer options, but many good bush varieties are being offered as space-saving plants.
 Bush varieties also yield about four to five fruits per plant, but they need only about four square feet of total space.
 You can even grow them in containers.

 Pruning Summer Squash